harterrt/harterrt/content/mozilla/hll_trends.md

 title: PSA: Don't use approximate counts for trends
-slug: dividing_hll
+slug: hll_trends
 date: 2018-04-24

 I got caught giving some bad advice this week, so I decided to share here as penance.
-TL;DR: approximate counts are approximate
+TL;DR: Probabilistic counts are great, but they're not great for everything.

 ---